lpnh/dotfiles/src/os/pos_installation.md

 refind-install
 ```

-Note: for comfort I will run `su` to use the interactive shell as root.
+Note: for comfort I will use the `su` command that launches an interactive shell
+as root.

 To add the [catppuccin theme](https://github.com/catppuccin/refind), create a
 `themes` directory inside refind installation path: